- 28

 - Reporting Engines such as JasperReports, BIRT

-If the Java runtime underlying your ERP system reaches end of support, every component running on that Java version is also at risk.
+If the Java Runtime of your ERP system reaches EOL, every component running on that Java version is also at risk.

-Saeree ERP by Grand Linux Solution Co., Ltd. understands the critical importance of this issue.
-We prioritize keeping our underlying technology stack up to date, ensuring our clients never have to worry about runtime environment EOL issues.
+Saeree ERP by Grand Linux Solution Co., Ltd. fully understands the importance of this issue.
+We prioritize regular updates to our foundational technology so that our customers never have to worry about the EOL of their Runtime Environment.

-Upgrading Java is not just a developer concern — it is a matter of Business Continuity for the entire organization.
-Management must be involved in decision-making and budget allocation for this effort.
+Upgrading Java isn't just a developer concern — it's a matter of Business Continuity for the entire organization.
+Executives must be involved in decision-making and budget allocation for this initiative.

 - Grand Linux Solution Team